-Kate and Gerry McCann are said to be 'on tenterhooks' about the possible breakthrough (PA) "I remember at the time things belonging to guests went missing now and then.
+"I remember at the time things belonging to guests went missing now and then.
 Mobile phones, cash, anything valuable lying around."

 Police from the two countries met in Faro, Portugal after Scotland Yard sent an international letter of request linked to its own inquiry.